mannd/epcalipers-windows/README.md

 The screen capture code is from https://github.com/robmikh/WinUI3CaptureSample, covered under the MIT license.

+The PDF handling code is from https://github.com/chromium/pdfium and is covered under the Apache version 2.0 license.
+Note that Pdfium only supports x86 and x64 processors, so PDFs are not supported on native ARM systems.
+It might be preferable to install the x64 version on such systems and rely on x64 emulation on ARM.

 ## Copyright
 Copyright © 2016-2024 [EP Studios, Inc.](https://www.epstudiossoftware.com)